 - Companies are running lean-and-mean.
 Everyone has way too much to do and way too little time to do it.
 Many marketers are overworked and stressed out.
 They spend an inordinate amount of time in meetings or putting out fires.

-- Marketers insist that salespeople focus only on their views and individual customers, and are worried only about short-term sales.
+- Marketers insist that salespeople focus only on their views.
+Their main focus is all about short-term sales.

 This outcome equals separation within the company and poor quality of results on both sides.
 How do you get your sales and marketing teams to start working together?
 Is sales and marketing alignment possible?

-When you can create the right synergistic relationship between sales and marketing, you will reduce interdepartment bickering and enable both departments to boost top and bottom line growth, together.
+When you can create the right synergistic relationship between sales and marketing, you will reduce interdepartmental bickering and enable both departments to boost top and bottom-line growth, together.

 Carefully planned enhancements will bring salespeople’s intimate knowledge of your customers into the company’s core.
 These improvements will also help you serve customers better now and will help you build better products for the future.

-They will help your company marry softer, relationship-building skills with harder, analytic skills.
+They will help your company marry softer, relationship-building skills with harder, analytical skills.
 They will force your organization to closely consider how it rewards people and whether those reward systems apply fairly across functions.
-Best of all, these improvements will boost both your top-line and bottom line growth.

 Find out how we create sales and marketing bliss.
-Contact email@example.com to get your checklist of alignment values and tasks.
-Together we can bring systems, tools and values to the frontline and end the feuding forever.
+Contact email@example.com, together we can bring systems, tools, and values to the frontline and end the feuding forever.